 - 1. Session View slots Note that MIDI and computer key assignments are bound to the slots, not to the clips they contain. - 2.
 Switches and buttons among them the Track and Device Activator switches, the Control Bar's tap tempo, metronome and transport controls. - 3.
 Radio buttons A radio button selects from among a number of options.
 One instance of a radio button is the crossfader assignment section in each track, which offers three options: The track is assigned to the crossfader's A position, the track is unaffected by the crossfader, or the track is affected by the crossfader's B position. - 4.
 Continuous controls like the mixer's volume, pan and sends. - 5.
-The crossfader, the behavior of which is described in detail in the respective section of the Mixing chapter.
+The crossfader, the behavior of which is described in detail in the respective section of the Mixing chapter (page 221).

-26.1 MIDI Remote Control
+26 1 MIDI Remote Control

 Live can be controlled remotely by external MIDI control surfaces, such as MIDI keyboards or controller boxes.
-Live also supports the Akai APC40 , a topic that is covered in its own chapter, for completely mouse-free program operation.
+Live also offers dedicated control via Ableton Push (page 527) and Push 2 (page 575).

 Before we explain how remote control assignments are made and implemented, let's first make the distinction between MIDI remote control and a separate use of MIDI in Live: as the input for our MIDI tracks.
 Let's suppose that you are using a MIDI keyboard to play an instrument in one of Live's MIDI tracks.
-If you assign C-1 on your MIDI keyboard to a Session View Clip Launch button, that key will cease play C-1 of your MIDI track's instrument, as it now "belongs" solely to the Clip Launch button.
+If you assign C-1 on your MIDI keyboard to a Session View Clip Launch button, that key will cease playing C-1 of your MIDI track's instrument, as it now "belongs" solely to the Clip Launch button.

 MIDI keys that become part of remote control assignments can no longer be used as input for MIDI tracks.
-This is a common cause of confusion that can be easily resolved by observing the Control Bar's MIDI indicators.
+This is a common cause of confusion that can be easily resolved by observing the Control Bar's MIDI indicators (page 198).

 Before making any MIDI assignments, you will need to set up Live to recognize your control surfaces.
-This is done in the MIDI/Sync tab of Live's Preferences, which can be opened with the keyboard shortcut Ctrl (PC) / (Mac).
+This is done in the Link/MIDI tab of Live's Preferences, which can be opened with the [CTRL][,](PC) / [CMD][,](Mac) keyboard shortcut.

-26.1.1 Natively Supported Control Surfaces
+Natively Supported Control Surfaces 26.1.1

-Control Surfaces are defined in the table at the top of the MIDI/Sync tab.
+Control Surfaces are defined via the menus in the Link/MIDI tab.
 Up to six supported control surfaces can be used simultaneously in Live.